BYUHPC/sci-comp-course/assignments/shell-slurm-practice.md

 **Make sure not to run `submit.sh` from a node-local directory like `/tmp` or `/dev/shm`**--if you do so, no outfile will show up since the job will try to write it to the compute node's storage rather than the storage of the node you're on.

-Put these scripts into a tar file.
-Compress the tar file using gzip.
-Submit this `.tar.gz` file through [Canvas](https://byu.instructure.com/courses/25261/assignments).

 ## Grading

 This assignment is worth 15 points.
 The following deductions, up to 15 points total, will apply: